uhqd/esapiForDummies/README.md

 - Load a plan
 - select **Tools**, then **Scripts**, then **Change directory** to select the directory where your .esapi.dll is (Please notice that Eclipse does not ask you to select directly the .esapi.dll file but the directory that contains it).

-Once you have choose the correct directrory, select you "plugin" (the .esapi.dll)  and Execute it.
+Once you have choose the correct directrory, select your "plugin" (the .esapi.dll)  and Execute it.

 Eclipse should say you hello!